Designing Simple Mechanisms

 \cite{borgers_strategically_2019} proposed a new incentive criterion, picking out mechanisms in which participants can `play well' using just their first-order beliefs.
-The proposal is as follows: Let us fix, for each player $n$, a set of possible utility functions $\mathcal{U}_n$ (e.g.~the different values that the buyer might have for the object).
-A strategy for player $n$ is a function from $\mathcal{U}_n$ to distributions over actions (e.g.~in the double auction, the actions are the feasible offers).
+The proposal is as follows: Let us fix, for each player, a set of possible utility functions (which can be thought of as the different values that each buyer might have for an object).
+Each player will then form a strategy, which means choosing an action based on their utility function: for example, in the double auction, the actions are the feasible offers.
 A strategy is \textit{undominated} if there is no other strategy that is always at least as good, and sometimes strictly better.
-A \textit{first-order belief} $\mu_n$ for player $n$ is a distribution over the other players' utility functions, that is $\mu_n \in \Delta (\mathcal{U}_{-n})$.
-For instance, the seller might believe that the buyer's value is uniformly distributed on $\{0,1,2,\ldots,10\}$.
-A strategy $S_n$ is \textit{robust} with respect to first-order belief $\mu_n$ if, assuming the other players' utilities are distributed according to $\mu_n$, the strategy $S_n$ is a best response to {every} profile of undominated strategies for the other players.
-A mechanism is \textit{strategically simple} if for every player $n$ and every first-order belief $\mu_n \in \Delta (\mathcal{U}_{-n})$, there exists a robust strategy with respect to $\mu_n$.
+A \textit{first-order belief} is a distribution over the utility functions of the other players: for instance, in a double auction, the seller might have a first-order belief that the buyer’s value is uniformly distributed on all integers between 0 and 10.
+A strategy is \textit{robust} with respect to that first-order belief if, assuming the other players’ utilities are indeed distributed according to that belief, the strategy is a best response to every profile of undominated strategies for the other players.
+A mechanism is \textit{strategically simple} if for every player and every first-order belief, there exists a robust strategy.

-Every strategy-proof mechanism is strategically simple, but not \textit{vice versa}.
-For example, the double auction with $\alpha = 1$ is strategically simple.
-For the buyer, offering $b=V$ is a dominant strategy, and hence a robust strategy.
-Moreover, offering $b=V$ is the buyer's only undominated strategy, so the seller has a robust strategy that sets $s$ to maximize $(s - C) P(s \leq V \mid C)$, which depends only on the seller's cost $C$ and on the seller's beliefs about the distribution of $V$, \textit{i.e.} the seller's first-order belief.
+Every strategy-proof mechanism is strategically simple, but the reverse does not hold true.
+For example, the double auction with split-the-difference parameter $\alpha = 1$ is strategically simple but not strategy-proof.
+For the buyer, offering $b = V$ is a dominant strategy, and hence a robust strategy.
+Moreover, offering $b = V$ is the buyer’s only undominated strategy, so the seller has a robust strategy which depends only on the seller’s cost $C$ and on the seller’s beliefs about the distribution of $V$, \textit{i.e.}\ the seller’s first-order belief.
 By contrast, the double auction with $\alpha = 0.5$ is not strategically simple.
 The buyer has many undominated strategies, and for non-trivial seller beliefs there is no robust seller strategy.